 f) Class.
 With the introduction of the academic system pursuant to Ministerial Decree no. 509/99 (the current Ministerial Decree no. 270/04), students achieve the bachelor’s or master’s degree in the reference class of the degree programme in which they are enrolled.

-Classes are defined by means of a name (which does not necessarily coincide with the name of the degree programme) and an alphanumeric code.
-All the programmes belonging to a class must abide by the minimum characteristics about the learning outcomes and the educational activities required to achieve the degree.
+Classes are defined by means of a name (which does not necessarily coincide with the title of the degree programme) and an alphanumeric code.
+All the programmes belonging to a class must meet the minimum requirements about the learning outcomes and the educational activities required to achieve the degree.

 g) Cross-curricular degree programmes.
 They are programmes relating to two degree classes; students choose which class they intend to enrol in and may change their mind later on, provided that the latter choice becomes final upon enrolment in the last year.
 At all events, the degree is achieved in one class only (Ministerial Decree of March 16, 2007, art.
 1, paragraph 3).